This month’s masterpiece from Hadrian’s Villa is a mosaic depicting a group of doves drinking from an ornate bowl, known as the Capitoline Doves.

 The mosaic is made of thousands of small tesserae in a dazzling range of colors called opus vermiculatum, by far the most sophisticated mosaic technique.
 It depicts four doves on the rim of a large basin of gilt bronze.
 One of the birds is drinking from this extremely refined vessel, whose handle is supported by a caryatid.
-The mosaic panel is an emblema, a decorative element designed to be the central point of an otherwise plain floor or wall.
+The mosaic panel is an emblema, a decorative element designed to be the central point of an otherwise plain mosaic floor.
 The emblema was originally an import from the Hellenistic eastern Mediterranean, where, in cities such as Pergamum, Ephesos and Alexandria, there were artists specializing in their production.
-One of them was Sosus of Pergamum, the most celebrated mosaicist of antiquity, who worked in the second century BC.
+One of them was Sosus of Pergamon, the most celebrated mosaicist of antiquity who worked in the second century BC.
 The workmanship was said to be so perfect that real doves flew against the mosaic in a vain attempt to join their stone companions.
 (Source: S. Walker, Roman art -London, 1991-)

 The mosaic today is preserved in the Musei Capitolini in Rome and hence is known as the Capitoline Doves.